bravetechnologycoop/LoraBraveSensor/README.md

 ## LoRaWan
 OTAA is used to connect to the LoRaWan gateway, following [this](https://news.rakwireless.com/get-started-with-rui3-api/) guide.
 Changes have been made, such as using a [sub-band 2](https://forum.rakwireless.com/t/connecting-rak3172s-breakout-board-to-aws-iot-for-lorawan/7366) (8 channels).
 Upon device start/restart, it will attempt to connect to a gateway thrice, over 30 seconds, and will go to sleep should that fail.
 LoRa send requests are also done up to three times, at two sends per request.
 ### Downlinks
-Downlink payload data use a base64 encoded json, e.g. , that is [converted](https://codebeautify.org/json-to-base64-converter), and sent via AWS IoT for LoRaWan -> Devices -> <i>Device ID</i> -> Device Traffic -> Qeuue downlink message -> Payload field (any FPort will do).
+Downlink payload data use a base64 encoded json, e.g. , that is [converted](https://codebeautify.org/json-to-base64-converter), and sent via AWS IoT for LoRaWan -> Devices -> <i>Device ID</i> -> Device Traffic -> Queue downlink message -> Payload field (any FPort will do).
 For example: `{
     "countdownTimer": 15,
     "durationTimer": 60,